burakozknn/Restaurant_Order_System/README.md

 ## java-order application

-- Designed and manaaged with Java in Eclipse.
+- Designed and managed with Java in Eclipse.
 This is a system specifically created to improve efficiency and simplify the work of the waiter/waitress.